 Escape, Explore, Experience

-The Wye Marsh Nature Centre is located on 3,000 acres of provincially significant wetlands and federally designated forest in Midland, Ontario in the Heart of Georgian Bay.
-Visitors of all ages and abilities are encouraged to discover raptors & reptiles in our interpretive display hall, explore our hiking, biking, cross country ski & snowshoeing trails, experience canoeing & kayaking on a guided tour through the marsh channels, visit the observation tower, floating boardwalks, waterfowl monitoring platform, wildflower gardens, the bee house and so much more.
+The Wye Marsh Wildlife Centre is located on 3,000 acres of provincially significant wetlands and federally designated forest in Tay, Ontario in the Heart of Georgian Bay.
+Visitors of all ages and abilities are encouraged to discover raptors & reptiles in our interpretive display hall, explore our hiking, cross country ski & snowshoeing trails, experience canoeing & kayaking on a guided tour through the marsh channels, visit the observation tower, floating boardwalks, waterfowl monitoring platform, wildflower gardens, the bee house and so much more.
 We offer a variety of guided programming, both drop-in & pre-registered, from guided walks to mocassin making workshops.

 We are open 362 days of the year.
 Join us today!